Can COVID-19 be treated? Does blood from survivors help? Experts answer our questions on antibodies.

 Researchers across the world are trying to determine if antibodies can help cure COVID-19 patients.
 These are three common methods that could potentially use antibodies to help block the coronavirus:

 - Convalescent plasma: This is what you’ve probably already heard a lot about, as patients in New York are starting to be treated using this method on an emergency case-by-case basis.
 It relies on plasma sourced from patients—or pooled from many patients—who’ve recovered from COVID-19.
 The plasma is injected into sick patients intravenously, providing the antibodies that another person created.
 This approach is generally safe and more than 100 years old.
 While it “is not proven for COVID-19 or any disease related to COVID-19,” Crotty says, “the overall concept of antibodies being protective is proven to be true for many infectious diseases, but not all of them.”
 The other potential catch is that for this treatment to be applied at a large scale, it would require tons of recovered patients to donate their plasma.

-2. Synthetic antibodies: This is another option that relies on patients who have recovered from COVID-19, Racaniello explains.
+- Synthetic antibodies: This is another option that relies on patients who have recovered from COVID-19, Racaniello explains.
 It requires taking the cells out of their blood that make these coronavirus-fighting antibodies, called B cells.
 In a lab, scientists can use the B cells to make tons of antibodies, purify them, and then administer the product to patients.
 “That’s what we did for Ebola,” Bhadelia says.
 “We looked at the serum of survivors and we found those antibodies that were particularly effective.
 And then we created drugs that were basically biological drugs that were clonal copies of those antibodies.”
 Companies in South Korea, Israel, Canada, and the United States, among others, are working on making antibodies sourced from COVID-19 survivors.
 Researchers are also testing lab-created antibodies that are already on the market for other conditions, like cancers, arthritis, and HIV.
 They’re hoping these antibodies may also be effective in COVID-19 patients, to help their immune system in fighting the coronavirus or suppressing their immune system’s over-response to it, which can be deadly.
 There are several of these drugs already in clinical trials across the world, including in the United States, China, and Italy.
 Until a vaccine is available for the new coronavirus, these lab-grown antibodies, which can be produced rapidly, might make a better widescale option than collecting blood plasma, Goodman says.

-3. Coronavirus antibodies from animals: This would entail basically the same process as creating human antibodies in a lab—expose an animal, like a mouse, to parts of the coronavirus, collect the animal’s B cells, and create virus-blocking antibodies.
+- Coronavirus antibodies from animals: This would entail basically the same process as creating human antibodies in a lab—expose an animal, like a mouse, to parts of the coronavirus, collect the animal’s B cells, and create virus-blocking antibodies.
 The only problem is, humans’ immune systems may reject the antibodies from another animal, Racaniello says.
 “What people do instead is to try and make the mouse antibody as human as possible.
 It’s called ‘humanizing’ the antibody.
 And that will overcome these problems,” he explains.
 The benefit of this treatment is that it doesn’t require the complex process of screening for human coronavirus-specific antibodies, experts say.
-In fact, some synthetic antibodies already on the market that are now being tested against COVID-19 were sourced from mice or other animals.
+In fact, some synthetic antibodies already on the market that are being tested against COVID-19 were sourced from mice or other animals.
 New York biotech company Regeneron aims to start clinical trials with antibodies from mice in June.

 It’s possible that certain antibodies can be administered to prevent, not just treat, COVID-19.